Michelle Foster Named as DHA R&D-MRDC Employee of the Quarter for Exceptional Service

+The fact that this was the longest shut down in history, coupled with many employees being furloughed, it was imperative that Michelle work efficiently with USAISR and MRDC staff; which she did superbly.
+She did all of this while also keeping on top of her other duties and responsibilities without a hitch.

+Her tireless efforts during this challenging time exemplify her commitment to the mission and her colleagues.
+By ensuring that employees were paid promptly and accurately, she played a critical role in maintaining morale and operational continuity.
+Her accuracy benefited not only the employees of USAISR but also the government overall.
+Reflecting on the recognition, she shared, “I am honored and incredibly grateful for this award.
+This recognition highlights my role as part of a support team, working behind the scenes processing civilian pay and personnel actions.
+I am proud that my dedication to personnel and pay actions has positively impacted the people of our organization.”

-Ms. Michelle Foster’s recognition as the Q4 Employee of the Quarter is a testament to her hard work, dedication and the positive impact she has on the organization. (photo credit: U.S. Army Institute of Surgical Research)
+Ms. Foster’s recognition as the DHA R&D-MRDC Q4 Employee of the Quarter is a testament to her hard work, dedication, and the positive impact she has on the organization.
+Her meticulous approach to her duties, her commitment to supporting her colleagues, and her ability to rise to challenges make her a true asset to USAISR and the broader mission of the Defense Health Agency.

+Congratulations to Ms. Michelle Foster on this well-deserved honor!
+Her contributions serve as an inspiration to all and highlight the vital role of all the behind-the-scenes support in achieving mission success.

 |Date Taken: